Lucpen/lrWGS_interchromosomal_events/README.md

 # lrWGS_interchromosomal_events
-Building lrWGS caller for Structural Variants
+Building lrWGS caller for Structural Variants.
 There are 2 versions one targeted and untargeted one